Clinical Health Psychology Concentration Program Coordinator: Robert Carels (344-B Rawl Building; 252-737-5070; firstname.lastname@example.org)

 Completion of the clinical health concentration meets the current educational requirements for licensure by the North Carolina Psychology Board as a licensed psychologist.
 Completion of the occupational health psychology concentration meets the standards set forth by Division 14 of the American Psychological Association in the Guidelines for Education and Training at the doctoral level in industrial and organizational psychology.
 Completion of the pediatric school psychology concentration meets the current educational requirements for certification by the National School Psychology Certification Board, and satisfies the current requirements for licensure by the North Carolina Psychology Board as a licensed psychologist.

-Students enrolled in the occupational health psychology concentration must complete the requirements for earning a master’s degree in general-theoretic psychology with a concentration in industrial and organizational psychology prior to taking 8000-level courses.
+Students enrolled in the occupational health psychology concentration must complete the requirements for earning a master’s degree in psychology with a concentration in industrial and organizational psychology prior to taking 8000-level courses.
 Continuation in the occupational health psychology concentration is based upon satisfactory course work and effective personal functioning and ethical behavior.
 Students who consistently show borderline course performance, who are not developing good applied skills in the practice of psychology, who fail to complete course work on a timely basis, or who otherwise perform unprofessionally or unsatisfactorily, may be removed from the program.
-Students who do not complete the PhD program may be allowed to complete the coursework necessary to earn a master’s degree in general-theoretic psychology with a concentration in industrial and organizational psychology.
+Students who do not complete the PhD program may be allowed to complete the coursework necessary to earn a master’s degree in psychology with a concentration in industrial and organizational psychology.

 Program requirements include: